MRE-Code-Hub/wattes/README.txt

 * Creech, Angus; Fruh, Wolf-Gerrit; Maguire, A. Eoghan.
 Simulations of an Offshore Wind Farm Using Large-Eddy Simulation and a Torque-Controlled Actuator Disc Model.
 Surveys in geophysics, 2015.

+* Creech, Angus; Borthwick, Alistair; Ingram, David.
+Effects of Support Structures in an LES Actuator Line Model of a Tidal Turbine with Contra-rotating Rotors.
+Energies, 10:726, 2017.

 Please direct all correspondance to:
        Dr. Angus Creech <angus_creech@hotmail.com>